zelshahawy/fairydb/README.md

 After compiling the database, start a server and a client instance.

-To start the crustydb server:
+To start the fairydb server:

 ```
 $ cargo run --bin server